roshmadosh/roshmadosh/README.md

 _Disclaimer: This repo contains projects for **personal** growth and enjoyment, and is not intended to be representative of work I would do professionally._

-💌 Feel free to forward any enquiries to hiroshi.nobuoka@gmail.com
+💌 Feel free to forward any inquiries to hiroshi.nobuoka@gmail.com
 :dango: If you dabble in the culinary arts, you might wanna check out my [Instagram](https://www.instagram.com/roshmadosh/)

 You'll find I spend most of my time doing stuff in Typescript, React, Python, and Java.